Crop tops are not going to lose their ground in the next season. Runways of ready-to-wear Spring 2015 fashion weeks are the best proof of that.

-As you have already noticed the process of “linking” parts of an outfit is not a subject for sweeping generalizations.
+As you have already noticed the process, of “linking” parts of an outfit is not a subject for sweeping generalizations.
 It is not easy to set strict rules and provide common instructions to follow.
-All I can do is to outline the problem and set trend of thoughts.
+All I can do is to outline the problem and set the trend of thoughts.
 The rest is entirely up to you.

-I’m sure, if a person knows about relations between elements described in this article they will tend to pay a little more attention to the sophisticated ritual of dressing.
+I’m sure if a person knows about relations between elements described in this article they will tend to pay a little more attention to the sophisticated ritual of dressing.
 That will certainly produce noticeable and pleasant changes.

 While putting an outfit we aim to create a composition where all details are in their place and the whole look is complete and pleasant to the eye.

 There are a number of subjects to keep in mind when arranging a composition.
 The important one that I would like to talk about here is contrast.